Oct 30, 2019

 As more and more Baby Boomers reach retirement age, there is an increasing demand for single-story homes with finance options such as the HECM for Purchase Program (H4P).
-With the H4P Program, you can purchase a $350,000 home for around $220,000 and never have a monthly mortgage payment, if you or your spouse is 62 years old!
+With the H4P Program, you can purchase a $350,000 home for around $220,000 and never have a monthly mortgage payment, if you or your spouse are 62 years old!
 If one of you is 70, you can buy that home for around $200,000.

 Many retirees want a smaller single-story home close to family and friends and amenities like walking paths and a community clubhouse.
 In order to secure the home of their dreams, retirees would traditionally pay cash from the sale of another home or secure a traditional mortgage.
 The drawback of these two options is the amount of money required, which can put stress on available funds needed for paying bills or emergencies.